expo/expo/packages/expo-notifications/README.md

   - [`getNotificationCategoriesAsync`](#getnotificationcategoriesasync-promisenotificationcategory) -- fetches information about all active notification categories
   - [`deleteNotificationCategoryAsync`](#deletenotificationcategoryasyncidentifier-string-promiseboolean) -- deletes a notification category

+## Custom notification icon and colors (Android only)

+Setting a default icon and color for all of your app's notifications is almost too easy.
+In the managed workflow, just set your [`notification.icon`](https://docs.expo.io/versions/latest/config/app/#notification) and [`notification.color`](https://docs.expo.io/versions/latest/config/app/#notification) keys in `app.json`, and rebuild your app!
+In the bare workflow, you'll need to follow [these instructions](https://github.com/expo/expo/tree/master/packages/expo-notifications#configure-for-android).

+For your notification icon, make sure you follow [Google's design guidelines](https://material.io/design/iconography/product-icons.html#design-principles) (the icon must be all white with a transparent background) or else it may not be displayed as intended.

+In both the managed and bare workflow, you can also set a custom notification color _per-notification_ directly in your [`NotificationContentInput`](#notificationcontentinput) under the `color` attribute.

 ## Android push notification payload specification

 When sending a push notification, put an object conforming to the following type as `data` of the notification: